I Quit! How to Write the Perfect Resignation Letter

 It's recommended that you offer your support or services during your transition, especially if you're a key member of the team.
 This is the best way how to quit respectfully.
 Most likely, you will have had this conversation with your boss in person before sending the letter, but it's still good to put it in writing.
 You should always say you'll finish your current tasks and contracts and that you are willing to train your replacement if applicable.
 If you took on a large project, either finish it before you quit or delegate it to other team members, so there are no gaping holes when you leave.

 I intend to finish my final marketing project by February 9th.
 I will discuss and delegate my additional projects with my team to cover all my responsibilities during this transition.
-I am also willing to train my replacement to make sure my team is well prepared for my exit.
+I am also willing to train my replacement to ensure my team is well prepared for my exit.

 Optional: Reason for Resignation